-These pools should not be considered individual legal entities, and a pool's notional units of account should not be considered shares.
+These pools are not to be viewed as separate legal entities and the notional units of account of a pool are not to be viewed as shares.
 Shares of the SICAV are not issued in respect of such pools; they are issued solely in respect of each sub-fund concerned, which may contribute a certain amount of its assets to such pools for the purpose indicated above.